equwal/LispBrain/README.md

 # Lisp Fuck
 Lisp Fuck is a simple brainfuck interpreter written in Common Lisp.

-#Why Is That Necessary?
-This provides the ability to debug your brainfuck code using Common Lisp's rich debugging environment, or integrate brainfuck into your lisp code should that be interesting to you.
-There are plenty of brainfuck interpreters out there, none of which work from within Common Lisp.
+It comes with the best debugging environment for brainfuck there is by using Common Lisp to run it.

 #Brainfuck
 Brainfuck is an esoteric programming language that works on a theoretical byte tape (the Universal Turing Machine).
 The commands are: